Biden’s speech on Afghanistan is one he has been rehearsing for years

 Biden said he was not only bringing an end to America’s longest war but closing a chapter in the fight against international terrorism that has defined U.S. foreign policy since the attacks of Sept.
 11, 2001.
 A ground war in Afghanistan is not a policy for the future, he said.
 Nor, he added, is a U.S. intervention that is allowed to expand its ambitions to include nation-building.
 “This decision about Afghanistan is not just about Afghanistan,” he said.
 “It’s about ending an era of major military operations to remake other countries.”

 Biden said the threats of terrorism have “metastasized” to other parts of the world, as they have.
 The United States has been trying to combat them for some years, and the president said that will continue.
 One question now is whether Afghanistan will again become a breeding ground for terrorism, as it was two decades ago.
-Biden insisted that his administration is prepared to deal with that threat if it arises, just as he contended that the United States has leverage over the Taliban to make them live up to their commitments.
+Biden insisted that his administration is prepared to deal with that threat if it arises, just as he contended that the United States has leverage over the Taliban to make it live up to its commitments.
 Meanwhile, Afghans continue to try to flee the country.

 Biden sought to make the strongest argument he knew in defense of the decision to leave Afghanistan.
-As Sullivan suggested, it was a speech of conviction, one in which he believed in every word, every syllable.
+As Sullivan suggested, it was a speech of conviction, one in which the president believed in every word, every syllable.
 He spoke plainly, an address shorn of soaring oratory.
 The emotion was in the delivery rather than the words.
 It was Biden as Biden.
 He now owns it all and will take the consequences.